xinhochen/geode-lucene-example/REDAME.md

 # geode-lucene-example
 This is an simple example of lucene search on Apache Geode, using embedded locater and server.
+This project is based on the official Geode lucene demo: https://github.com/apache/geode-examples/tree/develop/lucene

 # Usage
 1. Start the server application at first